 What is Chewing Gum?

-Flavorings, sweeteners, and softeners are gradually added to the gum base during the mixing process.
-This mixture is then rolled out into thin sheets, cooled, and cut into the desired shapes—whether sticks, pellets, or cubes.
-The gum pieces may be coated with a powdered or liquid coating to enhance their shelf life and add an extra layer of flavor.
+These include the flavorings, sweetening agents as well as softening agents which are added to the gum base at various stages of the mixing process.
+These slurry mixtures can be extruded into thin sheets and then solidified by cooling before being cut into cylindrical sticks, H-shaped sticks, pellets, or cubes as required.
+The gum pieces may be dusted with a powdered or have a liquid coat put on them to increase their shelf life and give them an extra dimension of flavor.

 - Mixing and Kneading

-- Mixing: The gum base is melted and mixed with sweeteners and softeners to achieve the desired texture and consistency.
-This mixture is then kneaded to ensure an even distribution of ingredients.
+- Mixing: The gum base is softened and blended with sweeteners and softeners of the preferred nature in order to attain the right texture.
+This mixture is then mixed to guarantee that the ingredients are incorporated evenly within the mixture.

 - Rolling and Cutting

-- Cutting: The rolled or extruded gum is cut into individual pieces.
-For stick gum, the sheets are cut into sticks.
-For pellet or ball gum, the ropes are cut into smaller segments.
+- Cutting: The rolled or extruded gum is then divided into convenient portions.
+When it comes to stick gum, the sheets are divided into sticks.
+For pellet or ball gum, a rope is divided into several parts.

 - Conditioning and Coating

-- Coating (Optional): Some chewing gum pieces are coated with a crunchy shell for added texture and flavor.
-This is done by tumbling the gum pieces in a mixture of sweeteners and other coating ingredients.
+- Coating (Optional): Some portions of chewing gum are embedded with an outer skin layer that has a gritty taste.
+This is accomplished simply by passing the gum pieces through a process of tumbling in a coating of sweeteners and other edible coatings.

 - Packaging